 by Jason Wasserman MD PhD FRCPC

-Keratinizing squamous dysplasia is a pre-cancerous disease involving the tissue on the surface of the oral cavity.
+Keratinizing squamous dysplasia is a pre-cancerous disease that starts from specialized squamous cells that cover the inside surface of the oral cavity.
 This area includes the lips, tongue, floor of mouth, cheeks, and hard palate.
-Keratinizing squamous dysplasia is considered a pre-cancerous disease because it can over time turn into a type of laryngeal cancer called squamous cell carcinoma.
-Pathologists divide squamous dysplasia into three grades – mild, moderate, and severe – and the risk for developing cancer is highest with severe squamous dysplasia.
+Keratinizing squamous dysplasia is considered a pre-cancerous disease because it can over time turn into a type of cancer called squamous cell carcinoma.

 The most common cause of keratinizing squamous dysplasia in the oral cavity is smoking.
 Other causes include excessive alcohol consumption, immune suppression, and inflammatory conditions such as lichen planus.

 The diagnosis of keratinizing squamous dysplasia is usually made after a small sample of tissue is removed in a procedure called a biopsy.
 The biopsy is usually performed because you or your doctor saw an abnormal-looking area of tissue within your oral cavity.
 Your pathology report will probably say what part of the oral cavity was sampled in the biopsy.
 The diagnosis can also be made after a larger piece of tissue is removed in a procedure called an excision.

 This picture shows an example of keratinizing squamous dysplasia.